This will be a complete Synology Hyper Backup guide.

 3. Whatever you change the name to will now be reflected in the task!

-4. Specific Synology Hyper Backup Examples
+Specific Backup Examples

-This tutorial focused on how to use Hyper Backup on a general level, but if you’re interested in learning how to use Hyper Backup with specific examples, please check out some of the tutorials we’ve already created:
+If you’re interested in learning how to use Hyper Backup with specific examples, please check out some of the tutorials we’ve already created:

 Backup a Synology NAS to Backblaze B2